corpusmusic/db_data/README.md

 msd_tagtraum_cd2.cls: Tagtraum data

-geo-information.csv: Geography data from subset
+geo_information.csv: Geography data from subset

+geo_information_coordinates.csv: Geography sub-data with latitude and longitude coordinates

+geo_information_nan.csv: Geography sub-data with no coordinates

 - otherdata.csv: Information from Tagtraum and MXM.
 - subset/: Information from MSD
 - common_songs.txt: Overlap between MXM and Tagtraum datasets
 - msd_tagtraum_cd2.cls: Tagtraum data
-- geo-information.csv: Geography data from subset
+- geo_information.csv: All geography data from subset
+- geo_information_coordinates.csv: Geography sub-data with latitude and longitude coordinates
+- geo_information_nan.csv: Geography sub-data with no coordinates

 ## Scripts

 extract_data.py: Python script that extracts the overlapping data between MSD, MXM, and Tagtraum datasets.
 This is how the csv was generated.
 Task: Read in data from the datasets, find the intersecting data, convert data into csv format.

 extract_geography_data.py: extracts track_id, artist_location, artist_latitude, artist_longitude from all h5 files of subset.
-The result file is geo-information.csv.
+The result files are geo_information_nan.csv, geo_information_coordinates.csv, and geo_information.csv.
 You need "subset" and "PythonSrc" folder as a subfolder for the execution.

 ## Arguments:
 	Note: Path information will need to be changed.
 Examples provided below.